 NC4Vets connects service members, Veterans, and their families with the healthcare, education, employment, or community service resources they need.

-- Provides accredited human resource training on how to recruit, select, and retain high performing military talent
+- NC4ME (North Carolina for Military Employment) educates strategic business leaders on the value of hiring a military workforce, provides accredited human resource training on how to recruit, select, and retain high performing military talent, and connects employers with military talent to drive business results.

 - Military Skills Translator from O*NET: Use your Military Occupation Classification (MOC) to identify jobs in the civilian workforce that use similar skills to the ones you've used in your military career.